 The infamous Miami heat really starts to ramp up in June, the first official month of summer.
 Average daytime temperatures soar to 84ºF (29ºC).
 Be sure to drink plenty of water to prevent heat exhaustion in the hot summer sun.

 With the heat and humidity, it shouldn’t be surprising that June is one of the wettest months of the year.
-An average of 178 mm of rain falls in June, over 13 days on average.
+An average of 178 mm of rain falls in June, with over 13 days on average.

 If taking a dip in the Atlantic is on your travel bucket list, June is one of the best times of the year to do it in Miami.
 Average sea temperatures warm up to a balmy 84ºF (29ºC).